MUSC Bulletin | College of Health Professions

 Individual admission requirements are specified in the section of this bulletin which describes each discipline.
 Students who are interested in any of the offerings should carefully plan their prerequisite study to include the subject areas required.
 The collegiate work required for admission may be completed at any accredited college or university.
 Students are urged to seek early counsel from the Student Life Center of the College http://academicdepartments.musc.edu/chp/prospective_students/index.htm or from the program in which they wish to enroll.

 Applications are available throughout the year on the web at http://www.musc.edu/em.
 Prospective students are encouraged to apply early.
 Applications are submitted to the Office of Enrollment Management.
-Applicants may apply to only one program but may request consideration in an alternate program should they not gain acceptance in their preferred area.
-For academic and career counseling, contact Student Life Center of the College of Health Professions (email@example.com).
+For academic and career counseling, contact Student Life Center of the College of Health Professions (firstname.lastname@example.org).

 Application forms are available online and include payment of a nonrefundable application fee.
 Forms should be submitted as soon as they are completed, but no later than the individual program deadline noted in the application website.
 Programs occasionally have class openings after the first admissions selection and deadlines are noted on the application website.
 Inquiries are welcomed at any time.
 Refer to specific program sections for additional instructions.
 Please contact the appropriate educational program (http://academicdepartments.musc.edu/chp/) or the Office of Enrollment Management for further information.